8 Reasons Why Chickens Should Free-Range

 While normally a decrease in feed consumption would worry me, I know that my flock is gleaning additional nutrients from the forage they are consuming.
 What’s even better is that I know those replacement nutrients are just as beneficial if not even more healthy than the nutrients my flock would receive from their formulated rations!

 Free-ranging is a win-win for my flock, my wallet, and my flock’s health!
+For more tips on saving money without compromising your flock’s health, check out Feeding Chickens for Free- Is it Safe?.

-One last benefit of free-range chickens that I thoroughly enjoy is the cleaner living space that occurs when my flock free-ranges.
+One last benefit of free-ranging my chickens that I thoroughly enjoy is the cleaner living space that occurs when my flock free-ranges.
 The less time my flock spends in their coop and enclosure, means less droppings accumulate and less feed is wasted.
 Not only is lack of presence helpful for keeping the coop clean, but a free-range diet is also beneficial for cleanliness.

 The more usable nutrients a chicken consumes, the less waste it will expel.
 I have found that when my flock free-ranges, there is considerable less droppings on the droppings board each morning.
 Not only is less poop nice for cleaning up in both the coop and the enclosure, but it also helps the coop litter last longer.
-The less moist poop the litter has to absorb, the longer it’s usable life will last.
+The less moist poop the litter has to absorb, the longer its usable life will last.

 Free-ranging your chickens means less droppings, less moisture, and a healthier, cleaner environment that is easy for you to manage!

-Grain-free Gingerbread Snack Cakegluten-free | grain-free | dairy-free | tree nut freeby Alexa Lehr |…
+Grain-free Carrot Cakegluten-free | grain-free | dairy-free | tree nut freeby Alexa Lehr | The…

-Gluten-free Dinner Rollsgluten-free | dairy-free option | tree nut freeby Alexa Lehr | The Pioneer…
+Gluten-free Maple Oatmeal Barsgluten-free | naturally sweetened | tree nut freeby Alexa Lehr | The…